 Small surgical instruments are also passed through small incisions, which are later closed with sutures and covered with surgical tape.

-No. Nor is it appropriate for all patients.
-While the field of minimally invasive surgery is changing rapidly, four main types of minimally invasive spine surgery currently are being performed at The Spine Institute:
+And you may be wondering if this type of surgery is appropriate for all patients, and all forms of spinal surgery.
+Unfortunately, this is not the case.
+While minimally invasive surgery is rapidly evolving and improving there are still only four main types of minimally invasive spine surgery being performed at The Spine Institute:

 Surgeons performing minimally invasive spine surgery can do so in a less invasive way, providing many benefits after surgery for the patient.